ericconstantinides/create-menu/README.md

 # CreateMenu

-createMenu creates an Insureon menu from a JSON object.
+createMenu creates a menu from a JSON object.
 The created menu is ES5 compatible

 ## Table of Contents